 Simple English definitions for legal terms

-Read a random definition: incorporeal
+Read a random definition: time deposit

 Pass-through taxation is when a business doesn't pay taxes on its own income.
 Instead, the money goes to the owners of the business, who pay taxes on their personal income.
 This usually applies to small businesses like sole proprietorships, partnerships, and S-corporations.
 It's different from big companies that pay taxes on their income and then the owners pay taxes again on their personal income.
 Some states have their own rules for pass-through taxation.
 Owners of pass-through businesses may be able to choose to be taxed like a big company, but there are some benefits to pass-through taxation, like a tax deduction that can lower the amount of income the owners have to report on their taxes.